It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

 Also, fiber added in isolation is worthless and does not dampen blood sugar and insulin reactions like in whole foods.

-Fiber added to food designed in the laboratory will give constipation at best.
+Fiber added to food designed in the laboratory will cause constipation at best.

 Low-carb bread, keto muffins, and other colorful food-like products are often responsible for hitting weight loss plateaus on keto.

 Just because something is high in fat or low in carbohydrates does not mean that it promotes health and weight loss.
 Hence, foods that sound too good to be true usually are.

 Therefore, let natural foods be the rule, and packaged foods and snacks are the exception.
 Above all, sugar-free snacks can affect ketosis too, which is sometimes due to their sweeteners.

 11. Avoid Diet Soda

 Sugar-free zero drinks on keto are popular.
 Nevertheless, they are often why many people hit a keto plateau.

 Zero-carb always means effective fat-burning, right?
 Unfortunately, it is not that simple.

 Although sweeteners like aspartame and stevia do not increase blood sugar, they raise insulin levels (Anton et al. 201012).

 Furthermore, they reduce the number of healthy gut bacteria (Ruiz-Ojeda und Plaza-Díaz 201913).

 As a result, you are endangering your health and promoting cravings (Yang 201014).

 However, that doesn’t mean a single diet coke throws you out of your ketosis.
 But if you want to lose weight and hit a keto plateau, you should immediately stop drinking diet soda and zero drinks.
 They can be a significant reason for the weight-loss stall on keto.

 Other Reasons to Hit a Weight Loss Plateau on Keto